TalhahTahir/Stripe-Payment/README.md

 This project is built to understand how Online payments work, particularly Stripe.
 System Specification:
-1. We have integrated Stripe using its JDK
+1. We have integrated Stripe using its SDK
 2. Initially, we are accepting only Card payments
 3. The flow is asynchronous
 ---